LBeul/Mapster/README.md

 - no Backend
 - no DB/Server
 - 2 hardcoded users in JS
-- 4-6 hardcoded locations in JS
+- 4 to 6 hardcoded locations in JS

 ### Increment 03: